Finals of 37th Rhythmic Gymnastics World Championships kick off in Baku (PHOTO)

 By Jani Babayeva – Trend:

-The finals of the 37th Rhythmic Gymnastics World Championships in Baku have kicked off in the National Gymnastics Arena, Trend reports.
+The finals of the 37th Rhythmic Gymnastics World Championships kicked off in the National Gymnastics Arena in Baku, Trend reports.

-Today, on Sept.
-17, winners and prize-winners in the individual program in exercises with a hoop and a ball will be determined.
+The winners in exercises with clubs and a ribbon in the individual program will be named today.

 The 37th Rhythmic Gymnastics World Championships will last until Sept.
 22.

-The Championships are the qualification competition for the Olympic Games to be held in Tokyo in 2020.
-So, the first 16 individual gymnasts (max. two gymnasts per country) in the all-around ranking will qualify for the Games.
+The Championships is the qualification competition for the Olympic Games to be held in Tokyo in 2020.
+As such, the first 16 individual gymnasts (max. two gymnasts per country) in the all-around ranking will qualify for the Games.

 As for the gymnasts within group exercises, Bulgaria, Russia and Italy have already qualified according to the results of the last World Championships.
 At this year’s Championships, the best five teams will qualify for the Tokyo-2020 Olympic Games according to the all-around scores.